 - March 2 – May 31: Interviews will take place during this time

 Director, Neuromuscular Medicine Training Program

 Durham, NC 27710-3403

-Members of the Duke Neurology Department contributed to 12 new peer-reviewed journal articles published this August.
+Members of the Duke Neurology Department got the new year off to a fast start this January, contributing to 10 new peer-reviewed journal articles.

 The Duke Neurology Department continued to build on its success in the second half of 2022.